tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/实例/登录 Linux 实例/使用 SSH 登录 Linux 实例_intl_en.md

 ## Subsequent Operations

 After logging in to the CVM, you can build a personal website or forum or perform other operations.
-For more information, please see:
+For more information, see:
 - [Manually Building WordPress Website](https://intl.cloud.tencent.com/document/product/213/8044)
 - [Manually Building Discuz!
 Forum](https://intl.cloud.tencent.com/document/product/213/8043)